Analytics, Good Identity Hygiene Are Key to Cloud Security

 Why is that an important distinction?
 Because, essentially, what makes APIs useful also makes them exploitable.
 APIs are built with fully exposed controls to support orchestration, management, automation and integration between solutions and applications.

-This level of exposure makes them a rich target for exploitation, and can introduce another dimension of security challenges for businesses, as it expands the boundaries that were not part of traditional on-premise perimeters that enterprises are used to.
+This level of exposure makes them a rich target for exploitation, and can introduce another dimension of cloud security challenges for businesses, as it expands the boundaries that were not part of traditional on-premise perimeters that enterprises are used to.

 It’s often noted that attackers will take the path of least resistance, and employees – sometimes even those in IT organizations – will unwittingly help them, often by using lax identity practices.

-Identity Weakness is an Open Door
+Identity Weakness is an Open Door to Cloud Security Risks

 There will always be employees who fall prey to phishing attempts, surf exploited websites, use unsecured free Wi-Fi networks in public and download other sketchy material.
 All of this behavior opens the door to potential attackers.